“Gratitude for the seemingly insignificant—a seed—this plants the giant miracle.”

 your e-reader, to share with friends.

-The book reminded me of why I started this blog, but it also showed me that what I have been trying to do has only touched the surface of what giving thanks means.
+why I started this blog, but it also showed me that what I have been trying to do has only touched the surface of what giving thanks means.

 As Ann Voskamp says,